Reasons To Have A Will

 Wills are especially important if you have young children.
-If you die without a will, the courts will decide who will become the guardian for your children, usually a family member.
-By creating a will you can specify who you would like to raise and care for your children if you should die.
+If you die without a Will, the courts will decide who becomes the guardian for your children, usually a family member.
+By creating a Will you can specify who you would like to raise and care for your children if you should die.

 To learn more about how to choose a guardian, see our article Choosing a Guardian for Minor Children.

-If you have a will when you die, the person you named in your will as your executor will present the will to a probate court and initiate a probate proceeding.
-(Probate is a process in which a court verifies the legality of the will and confirms the executor for the estate.)
-The will does not go into effect until after probate proceedings, which can take anywhere from 3 months to 3 years, depending on your state’s laws and the complexity of your estate.
+If you have a Will when you die, the person you named in your Will as your executor will present the Will to a probate court and initiate a probate proceeding.
+(Probate is a process in which a court verifies the legality of the Will and confirms the executor for the estate.)
+The Will does not go into effect until after probate proceedings, which can take anywhere from 3 months to 3 years, depending on your state’s laws and the complexity of your estate.
 This means that property cannot be distributed, assets cannot be sold, and debts cannot be paid until after the court has granted its approval.
-Once the court has validated the will, the executor can begin to settle the estate and distribute assets to the beneficiaries named in the will.
+Once the court has validated the Will, the executor can begin to settle the estate and distribute assets to the beneficiaries named.